JankMajesty/VDT_CBtest/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}
+{% include feature/jumbotron.html objectid="/assets/img/the-black-vote.jpg" alt="1867 Harper's Weekly political cartoon by Thomas Nast, depicting an African-American man casting his ballot during an election as Andrew Johnson and others look on angrily.
+Getty Images/Getty Images" padding="8em" %}

 {% include feature/nav-menu.html sections="About the Collection;Source Materials;Historical Context;Thematic Organization;About This Project" %}